-A survey by Brandon Hall group in 2016 named mobile learning as one of the top three learning priorities for businesses.
-Still, it also said that only ten percent of organizations were fully mobile-ready.
-Most of them are only doing it in bits and pieces.
-A sizable portion of 24% didn’t even delve into it.
+A survey in 2016 named mobile learning A survey in 2016 named mobile learning as one of the top three learning priorities for businesses.
+Only ten percent of organizations were fully mobile-ready.
+While a 76% of them are only doing it in bits and pieces, 24% didn’t even delve into it.

-And then came the pandemic, bursting everyone’s bubble.
-The eLearning market exploded as organizations adopting a mobile-first approach while building their eLearning designs increased day by day.
+Then came the pandemic, bursting everyone’s bubble.
+Organizations adopted a mobile-first approach as eLearning increased day by day.

-Despite its benefits, mobile learning could still go wrong; if it’s not implemented right.
-If you’re new to this platform or just considering it, you need to be mindful of a few implementation challenges and how to overcome them.
+Mobile learning can go wrong if it’s not implemented right.
+Whether you’re new to a mobile platform or considering it, be mindful of a few implementation challenges.

-Confidential or not, data is always a precious asset for any organization.
+Data is a precious asset for any organization.
 An enormous amount of work goes into protecting it.
-But using personal devices for mobile learning can expose your data to cyber threats.
-These attacks usually happen for three reasons.
+Using personal devices for mobile learning can expose your data to cyber threats.
+These attacks usually happen in one of three ways.

-- Mobile OS does not comply with security software: When your mobile device’s operating systems do not integrate with your IT security software, malicious files can infiltrate your organization’s network.
+- A Mobile OS may not comply with security software: When your mobile device’s operating systems do not integrate with your IT security software, malicious files can infiltrate your organization’s network.

 - Privacy: Securing personal devices can be tricky sometimes.
 Your employees may raise concerns regarding their privacy.
-We also hear stories about stolen and misplaced mobiles opening ways for mischievous tech geniuses.
+We also hear stories about stolen and misplaced devices opening ways for mischievous tech geniuses to take control.

 - Install genuine anti-malware programs to secure your devices and servers.
 Regular updates and firewall activations can fend off suspicious intrusions.
 Mobile tracking apps and remote wipe applications can be helpful in case of theft and misplaced devices.